kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - If the device is clean, the first compatible claim sets the lock to:
   - `subnet = subnet-a`
   - `pkey = 0x8001`
-- A later claim with the same `subnet` and same `pkey` may share the device.
+- A later claim whose extraction yields the same `subnet` and `pkey` may share the device.
-- A claim with `subnet = subnet-a` but `pkey = 0x8002` is filtered out for that device because all declared keys must match.
+- A claim whose extraction yields `subnet = subnet-a` but `pkey = 0x8002` is filtered out for that device because all declared keys must match.
-- A claim that provides only `subnet` but omits `pkey` is filtered out for that device because missing declared keys are invalid.
+- A claim whose opaque config has no `ibPKey` field will cause `object.ibPKey` to error during CEL evaluation; the device is filtered out and an Event is emitted on the pod.
-- The extra `vlan` key is ignored for this device because the driver did not declare `networking.example.com/vlan` in `parameterKeys`.
+- The `vlan` field is ignored because the driver did not declare a CEL expression for it.
+It flows through opaquely to the driver.

 ### Test Plan